Article medically reviewed by Dr. Gavin Chan (MBBS, cosmetic physician, liposuctionist)

 Who is suitable for erbium laser treatment?

 The erbium laser is suited for resurfacing skin on people who have mild to moderate wrinkles, sun damage, or acne scarring.
 It is best suited to fairer skin types.
 Those who have darker skin types are more likely to have complications from treatment (see below).
-It is not suited to those who are pregnant or breast-feeding, have a history of keloid scarring, and those who have had Roaccutane in the past 6 months.
+It is not suited to those who are pregnant or breast-feeding, have a history of keloid scarring.

 What are the side effects/risks of erbium laser treatments?